Sexual Abuse by Teachers is Shockingly Common

 Unfortunately, when physical or sexual abuse complaints against teachers are mismanaged this way, the predatory teacher is often free to move on and get a job at another school in a different district, where they’re likely to continue their harmful and illegal behavior.
 This outrageous abdication of duty is so common it even has a name: “passing the trash.”

-Warning Signs That May Indicate Abuse
+Warning Signs That May Indicate Sexual Abuse by Teachers

 Violent or sexually-abusive teachers often work discretely to keep the worst of their deeds under wraps.
 Still, there are a number of signs and symptoms that parents can watch for that may indicate cause for concern, including: